mehboobpatel/PrometheusGrafana/README.md

 ![FINALL OUTPUT](image-25.png)

+## High CPU and RAM usage Alerting

-## Since you can see your grafana dashboard but you want to automate the process of alerting so for that we will create a batch-job-rule.yml file
+* Since you can see your grafana dashboard but you want to automate the
+* process of alerting so for that we will create a batch-job-rule.yml file

 ```
 sudo nano batch-job-rules.yml